mickaeltemporao/mdss/README.md

 Special thanks to:
 - Jeffrey Arnold
-- Pablo Barbera
+- Pablo Barberá
+- Yannick Dufresne
 - Anja Durovic
 - Viviane Le Hay

 # Bugs & Feedback
 If you have any feedback on the course or find any typos or errors in this website go to issues, click on the “New Issue” button to create a new issue, and add your suggestion or describe the problem.